 How to format an SD card when Windows refuses?

 If for some reason the card fails to format, there are couple of alternatives to try.

-The SD Association - the consortium which sets out the standards for SD cards - has its own formatting utility which is free.
+The SD Association - the consortium which sets out the standards for SD cards - has its own formatting utility which.
 You can download SD Formatter 4 from the SD association's website.
-It's available for Windows and macOS.
+It's free and available for Windows and macOS.

 It couldn't be simpler to use, offering two main options: Quick Format and Overwrite Format.
 Try the former as it's much faster, but if that doesn't work, try again but select the latter mode.

-Before you do format the card, you may also want to try and recover any photos or other files from the card.
+Before you do format your card, you may also want to try and recover any photos or other files from the card.
 This can work even if they're corrupted.

 Similarly, all digital cameras - including DSLRs - which take SD cards include a menu option to format it.
-If you're having problems formatting in Windows, try your camera's format option.
+If you're having problems formatting in Windows, try your dash cam, drone or camera's format option.

 If none of these methods work, it's likely your SD card is boken and will need replacing.
 Check out our recommendations of the best microSD cards.